AresMUSH/aresmush.com/tutorials/install/oneclick.md

 ---
-title: Digital Ocean One-Click Image
+title: DigitalOcean One-Click Image
 description:
 layout: page
 tags:
 - install
-- digital ocean
+- DigitalOcean
 ---

 ** IN DEVELOPMENT; DO NOT USE**